Byha/Byha/README.md

 - 👋 Hi, I’m @Byha - Byman
-- 👀 I’m interested in Hydrology, Hydraulics, Machine Learning, programming
+- 👀 I’m interested in Hydrology, Hydraulics, Machine Learning, programming (R, Python, C++/C#)
 - 🌱 I’m currently learning alot of machine in hydrological modelling
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at byha@nve.no